arnabbandyopadhyay/Dodgegame/README.md

 ## Gameplay

 In **Dodge the Blocks**, blue square (the player) at the bottom of the screen.
 Red blocks fall from the top.
 Avoid getting hit by red blocks to survive and increase your score.
-The game ends immediately if the player collides with any falling red block.
+The game ends immediately if the player hits with any red block.
 ## Installation

 1. **Python 3.x** is necessary.